Current MPAC members

 Later he led the largest randomised controlled trials conducted in severe malaria which showed marked reductions in mortality with parenteral artesunate.
 These led to the global recommendation that quinine should be replaced by artesunate.
 Research conducted by the research collaboration in Thailand led to the introduction and development of artemisinin combination treatment (ACT), and has led to current dose regimens for all the currently recommended ACTs.
 Professor White has developed what are now generally accepted methods of assessing antimalarial drugs clinically, and the models for in-vivo antimalarial drug pharmacokinetics and pharmacodynamics.
 These form the necessary basis for assessing the risks of emergence and spread of resistance and the development of rational dose recommendations.

-Professor White has published over 800 scientific papers (“H” index 1.11.2011 = 111), mainly on malaria, and he sits on the international advisory or editorial boards of many scientific journals including The Lancet and PLoS Medicine.
+Professor White has published over 1000 scientific papers, mainly on malaria, and he sits on the international advisory or editorial boards of many scientific journals including The Lancet and PLoS Medicine.
+He chairs the Scientific Advisory Board of the Drugs for Neglected Diseases Initiative.
 He has served on many WHO malaria committees and since 2004 he has co-chaired the committee responsible for developing the Malaria Treatment Guidelines.